pepkit/pipestat/docs/README.md

 # What is this?

 Pipestat standardizes reporting of pipeline results.
-It formalizes a way for pipeline developers and downstream tools developers to communicate.
+It provides 1) a standard specification for how pipeline outputs should be stored; and 2) an implementation to easily write results to that format from within Python or from the command line.

 # How does it work?

-Thanks to a schema-derived specifications, results produced by a pipeline can easily and reliably become an input for downstream analyses.
-The package offers a Python API and command line interface for results reporting and management and can be backed by either a [YAML-formatted file](https://yaml.org/spec/1.2/spec.html) or a [PostgreSQL database](https://www.postgresql.org/).
-This way the reported results persist between multiple sessions and can be shared between multiple processes.
+A pipeline author defines all the outputs produced by a pipeline by writing a JSON-schema.
+The pipeline then uses pipestat to report pipeline outputs as the pipeline runs, either via the Python API or command line interface.
+The user configures results to be stored either in a [YAML-formatted file](https://yaml.org/spec/1.2/spec.html) or a [PostgreSQL database](https://www.postgresql.org/).
+The results are recorded according to the pipestat specification, in a standard, pipeline-agnostic way.
+This way, downstream software can use this specification to create universal tools for analyzing, monitoring, and visualizing pipeline results that will work with any pipeline or workflow.

 # Quick start

-This is how to report and then retrieve the reported result with `pipestat` using CLI and Python API.
-The examples below use a YAML file as the backend.

 ## Install pipestat